-Homemade Spaghettios, I know what you are thinking, something must not be quite right here.
+Uh Oh, it’s Spaghettios!
+I know what you are thinking, something must not be quite right here.
 This is a nostalgic food that many of us grew up eating.
-Now you can make some with this easy to prepare copycat recipes.
+Now you can make homemade spaghettios with meatballs with this easy copycat recipe.

 As an adult, it is hard to go back and enjoy treats that we all enjoyed as a child.
 To be honest, when I have tried a can nowadays, I have a hard time enjoying these, but when I saw someone do a version of these on Youtube, I knew I should try to tackle these.